The page has been translated by Gen AI.

 Figure.
 Shard Allocation

-The number of Primary Shards in an Index is fixed at creation time and cannot be modified.
-However, the number of Replica Shards can be changed at any time without interrupting query operations.
-Therefore, it’s essential to consider the number and size of Primary Shards before creating an Index.
+The number of Primary Shards for an index is fixed at index creation time and cannot be changed, but the number of Replica Shards can be altered at any time without interrupting query operations.
+Therefore, you need to consider the number and size of Primary Shards before creating the index.

 Shard Size

-All Shards in a cluster are managed by the master node.
-As the number of Shards increases, the load on the master node also increases, potentially slowing down indexing and search operations.
-Additionally, if a Shard is too large, it can negatively impact recovery operations when a failure occurs.
+All shards in the cluster are managed by the master node.
+Consequently, as the number of shards increases, the load on the master node also rises.
+The increased load on the master node can slow down indexing and search operations and increase the likelihood of memory issues.
+Additionally, if the shard size is too large, data moves at the shard level during a failure, which can negatively affect recovery operations.

 Optimal Shard Count